Kriya Yoga plus Devotion

 The purpose of life is

-to be free from suffering and
+free from suffering and

 to attain infinite bliss consciousness – and that is God.